jarikomppa/escapi/README.md

 to load the escapi.dll.
 See the samples ('simplest' recommended) for API usage.

+## Rust Bindings Usage

+Just add the crate in your project and start using it. **NOTE**: make sure that Windows SDK and Media Foundation headers are accessible for your Rust toolchain, otherwise the library build will fail (i.e. it should work fine with MSVC toolchain and it might require some changes if you're using mingw toolchain).

 ## License

 ESCAPI is released under the unlicense.
 In short, use for any purpose